 This algorithm predicts the achievable HXLWT based on current plant load conditions, as estimated by PLRHX, and ambient wet bulb relative to design conditions.
 The logic is tuned based on the “m” parameter, which accounts for whether cooling tower approach tends to worsen or improve with decreasing ambient wet bulb.
 Tower psychrometrics are such that for a given condenser water flow rate and range, approach will worsen as wetbulb temperature decreases, which drives “m” positive.
 However, for most plant, plant load (and thus either range or flowrate) tends to decrease as ambient wetbulb decreases, so closer approaches are achievable at lower wetbulb temperatures, which drives “m” negative. “m” is therefore tuned on a plant specific basis per subsequent logic.

-Disable WSE when it has run for at least 20 minutes and CHW temp downstream of HX is greater than CHWRT upstream of HX less 1ºF for 2 minutes (i.e., if the HX is not reducing the CHW temp by at least 1°F).
+Disable WSE when it has run for at least 20 minutes and CHW temp downstream of HX is greater than CHWRT upstream of HX less [UNITS [0.5°C] [1ºF]] for 2 minutes (i.e., if the HX is not reducing the CHW temp by at least [UNITS [0.5°C] [1ºF]]).

 PHXLWT Tuning